Block Printing in Bagru

 For regular hand block printing, the printer dips the wooden printing block into a dye tray and then pounds the center of the block onto the fabric with his or her fist.
 The pattern is then repeated across the fabric, each block being positioned by eye.
 Delicate floral and leaf motifs are popular, but Bagru printers also incorporate geometric shapes such as leher (waves), chaupad (checks), kangura (triangles), and jaali, a gridded trellis pattern which may have been adapted from Islamic architecture.

 There are two styles of traditional Bagru block-printing.
 One features dark, generally geometric, patterns on a cream background, the other light-coloured motifs on a dark ground.
 This second style is known as dabu, named after the mixture of local black clay, wheat powder, guar gum and lime water the printers use to apply pattern to the fabric.
 As the dabu does not absorb dye, these areas remain uncoloured when the fabric is dyed.

-See this traditional, living craft in action and meet the founder of a business ensuring its survival on our textile-themed programme to Northern India.
+See this living craft in action, meet the founder of a business ensuring its survival and try your hand at some block-printing yourself on our Incredible India programme to The Land of the Maharajas.
 Learn more here